sakibullah2006/dotfiles/README.md

 This project is used by the following companies:

-- Sakib2006
+- sakibullah2006

 ## Support

-For support, email sakibullah@gmail.com or join our Slack channel.
+For support, email sakibullah.official@gmail.com.